Tpk-Games/NewsWall/README.md

-# NewsWall
+# Nginx VirtualHost script
-Plugin to Mybb 1.8 adding new page with news wall.
+This page is about simply bash script to create a new nginx v-host instance.

+## How to use?
+Will be soon...